SamFu1113/Cracking-the-coding-interview/I.The_Interview_Process.md

 No. The company's decision may be delayed.
 There are many reasons.
 A very simple explanation is that one of your interviewers has yet to give their feedback.
 But few companies have a policy of not responding to candidates they reject.

-If you do not receive a response from any company within 3-5 working days after the interview,礼貌地和招聘人员联系。
+If you do not receive a response from any company within 3-5 working days after the interview,Contact the recruiter politely.

 #### 我被拒绝后可以重新申请公司吗？